 MRC research grants are suitable for focused research projects that may be short- or long-term in nature.
 In addition, they can be used to support method development or development and continuation of research facilities and may involve more than one research group or institution.

-A research grant can be awarded for any period of up to five years, but those of two years or less are for proof of principle or pilot work only.
+A research grant can be awarded for any period of up to five years, but those of two years or less are for proof of principle work only.
+Proof of principle proposals are expected to support high-risk/high-reward research by critically testing a key hypothesis and/or demonstrating feasibility of an approach that could lead to fundamentally new avenues of research.
+All work proposed would need to be fully justified.
 Applications seeking support of greater than three years should provide a clear justification as to why a longer timescale is needed, for example due to specific research deliverables, or the need for prolonged data collection or follow-up.

 The budget for research grant awards will not typically exceed £1 million.